-Because many in-person class activities in this course will be conducted via Canvas and

-Zoom, all students will need a Internet-connected laptop during every class period.
+Because many in-person class activities in this course will be conducted via Canvas and Zoom, all students will need a Internet-connected laptop during every class period.
 All students not participating in-class (such as for illness) are expected to participate fully, with video turned on, so a functional webcam and microphone are essential.
 A smartphone will not suffice due to limited screen size.

 The recommended browser for using Canvas is the current version of Mozilla Firefox.
-For any technical assistance questions about using Canvas, please contact the UF Computing Help Desk (Links to an external site.) - (352) 392-HELP (4357) | helpdesk@ufl.edu.
+For any technical assistance questions about using Canvas, please contact the UF Computing Help Desk (http://helpdesk.ufl.edu/) - (352) 392-HELP (4357) | helpdesk@ufl.edu. (mailto:helpdesk@ufl.edu)